dashpay/docs/introduction/features.rst

 proposals.
 The network thus funds itself by reserving 10% of the block reward for budget projects.

-You can read more about Dash governance in the `governance <dgbb>`_ section of this documentation.
+You can read more about Dash governance in the :ref:`governance` section of this documentation.

 .. _sentinel: